William Backhouse Astor Sr.: Real estate

 Following the example of his father, he invested in real estate, principally situated below Central Park, between 4th and 7th Avenues, which rapidly increased in value.
-For about 13 years prior to 1873 he was largely engaged in building until much of his hitherto unoccupied land was covered by houses.
+For about 13 years prior to 1873, he was largely engaged in building until much of his hitherto unoccupied land was covered by houses.
 He was said to own in 1867 as many as 720 houses, and he was also heavily interested in railroad, coal, and insurance companies.
 His management of the family real estate holdings succeeded in multiplying their value, and he left an estate worth close to $50 million.
 His house at Barrytown, New York, known as Rokeby, was added to the National Register of Historic Places in 1975.

-During the American Civil War he successfully brought a case against the income tax imposed by the United States government, which was ruled unconstitutional.
+During the American Civil War, he successfully brought a case against the income tax imposed by the United States government, which was ruled unconstitutional.

 Philanthropy

 He added to the bequest of his father for the Astor Library the sum of $250,000, of which he paid during his lifetime $201,000 in land, books, and money.
-The edifice was completed under his directions in May, 1853.
-In 1855 he presented to the trustees the adjoining lot, and erected thereon a similar structure, which was completed in 1859.
+The Astor Library Building was completed under his directions in May, 1853.
+In 1855, he presented to the trustees the adjoining lot, and erected thereon a similar structure, which was completed in 1859.
 He next gave $50,000 for the purchase of books.
 He gave much patient attention for many years to the administration of the library.

 He gave $50,000 to St. Luke's Hospital, and in his will he left $200,000 to the Astor Library, in addition to $49,000, the unexpended balance of his earlier donation.
 The gifts and bequests of William Backhouse Astor Sr. to the Astor Library amounted altogether to about $550,000.
 In 1879, William's eldest son John Jacob Astor III presented three lots adjoining the library building, and erected on them a third structure similar to the others, and added a story to the central building.
 His outlay, exclusive of land, was about $250,000, making the entire gift of the Astor family more than $1,000,000.
 In 1852–53, he built the St. Margaret's Home at Red Hook, New York, and supported it until his death in 1875.